Oops! Sorry!!

 7. Emotions can become a runaway process

-Emotion will create a certain pain or emptiness, and tell you what you need to do to remove it, and when you do, the pain goes away.
+Emotions will create a certain pain or emptiness, and tell you what you need to do to remove it, and when you do, the pain goes away.

 For example:

-- Hunger tells you to eat, and when you eat, the hunger goes away.
+- Hunger tells you to eat, and when you eat, the hunger goes away

-- Loneliness says to connect with someone, and when you do, that too goes away.
+- Loneliness says to connect with someone, and when you do, that too goes away

-Often times, doing what the emotions say DOESN'T make the pain or emptiness go away.
+Often, doing what the emotions say DOESN'T make the pain or emptiness go away.

 For some:

-- Eating doesn’t make their hunger go away, which is why they fall into a pattern of overeating.
+- Eating DOESN'T make their hunger go away, which is why they fall into a pattern of overeating

 As you can see…

-Emotions can create a lot of challenges
+Emotions can create A LOT of challenges

 How does one get a handle on all this?